JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 You may have a look at the
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler)
 tutorial for more information on performing this step.
-Let's assume we have a console, where `kotlinc` command is available.
+Let's assume we have a console, where the `kotlinc` command is available.

 Now we call the following command to compile the code into a dynamic library:
 ```bash